moishyfried/redislabs-docs/content/rs/installing-upgrading/_index.md

 - Make sure that the OS is not using ports in the [range that Redis assigns to databases]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).
     We recommend that you restrict the OS from using Redis ports range in `/etc/sysctl.conf` with `net.ipv4.ip_local_port_range = 30000 65535'.

+- All your cluster's nodes run on the same OS and its version.

 ## Installing RS on Linux